-Judge Hamilton learned what multi-tasking was on Wednesday, as she had a jury out on a failure to change address of a sex offender deliberating.
-She also has a juvenile court docket on Wednesday where she see’s several juveniles who are being detained and makes a determination on their fate.
+Judge Hamilton learned what multi-tasking was on Wednesday, as she had a jury out on a failure to change the address of a sex offender deliberating.
+She also has a juvenile court docket on Wednesday where she sees several juveniles who are being detained and make a determination on their fate.

 The juveniles went into court that morning with Judge Hamilton speaking with each of them, including some of their family members.
 Lasting until almost 11 am she set the detention hearing for Collins until 1 p.m.